Guide to Renting a Camper in Iceland

 Summertime temperatures in Reykjavik hover between 7 and 25 degrees Celsius, or 44 and 77 degrees Fahrenheit.

-If you choose to visit during the shoulder seasons of spring or fall, you will have a better chance of seeing the northern lights, which are typically visible September through March.
+If you choose to visit during the shoulder seasons of spring or fall, you will have a better chance of seeing the northern lights, which are typically visible from September through March.
 You’ll also save a bit of cash, as demand for travel to Iceland is lower, so prices on things such as car hires and camper rentals are more affordable.
 The lessened demand also equals fewer crowds at some of Iceland’s top sites.

 Travelling to Iceland during the winter months is probably the least advised, though some do still make the journey to Iceland in the winter, for a few reasons, the most obvious being the cheapest prices and low crowds.
 However, the gorgeous snow-covered mountains, vibrant northern lights, and frozen waterfalls don’t hurt either.